OrelToli/Ex3/README.md

   3. Vector moves = get all possible next moves for player X.
   4. Initialize int MAX to the minimum int possible.
   5. For each move i in the vector {
-    a.
-Use a copy constructor to create a new gameBoard3.
+    1. Use a copy constructor to create a new gameBoard3.
-    b.
-Send to "make move" function, the gameBoard3 reference + the current i move.
+    2. Send to "make move" function, the gameBoard3 reference + the current i move.
-    c.
-Send to function C the new gameBoard3 reference, receive back an INT of (User - AI points) as currentPoints
+    3. Send to function C the new gameBoard3 reference, receive back an INT of (User - AI points) as currentPoints
-    d.
-If( currentPoints> MAX) {
+    4. If( currentPoints> MAX) {
        - Set Max as currentPoints
        }
   6. Return Max  ( The maximum points that the User can get from his moves, according to the current AI move)